ldlinnell/dataviz-project-template-proposal/README.md

     ** Try entering my data from my gist - Early October - Done
-   * Task 2: Fix dataset! (vizhub struggles to read my data) - Early November ** Enter Latitude and longitudes for each country - Done ** Organize by gender/sex
+   * Task 2: Fix dataset! (vizhub struggles to read my data) - Early November ** Enter Latitude and longitudes for each country - Done ** Organize by gender/sex - Done
-    ** Organize by crime type
+    ** Organize by crime type - Done
-   * Task 3: Add dots onto the world map - Early November -Done ** Purple for total
+   * Task 3: Add dots onto the world map - Early November -Done ** Purple for total - Done
    * Task 4: Apply a interaction or menu to separate men, women, total, and years - End of November ** People should be able to switch between the map showing pink dots for female, blue dots for males, and purple dots for totals.
-    ** Either add interaction to switch between year, or display only the most recent data (2017)
+    ** Display only the most recent data (2017)
    * Task 5: Apply a hover interaction to show a pop up window that displays crime type statistics(?) or focus on intentional homicides?
-Or have people select crime type and display those dots. - Early December
+Or have people select crime type and display those dots. - Early December -

 ## Open Questions